apsara-stack/terraform-provider-apsarastack/website/docs/r/network_interface_attachment.html.markdown

 Provides an apsarastack ECS Elastic Network Interface Attachment as a resource to attach ENI to or detach ENI from ECS Instances.

-For information about Elastic Network Interface and how to use it, see [Elastic Network Interface](https://www.alibabacloud.com/help/doc-detail/58496.html).

 ## Example Usage

 Bacis Usage